gearglow/ReptiliaWithATwist/The List.md

 "Don't mind if I do," Rita said.

-"Rita, this is Marius Bulstrode, of Eberhardt, Bulstrode, and Tonks.
+"Rita, this is Marius Bulstrode, of Eberhardt, Bulstrode, & Tonks.
 We have a proposition for you."

 Rita raised one eyebrow, hastily swallowing her sip of firewhiskey.
 "Do tell."